-6.6 Construction Area
+6.7 Construction Area

-A construction area has been defined for the Project, which is the potential area of direct impact for the initial highway and ultimate freeway upgrade.
+A construction area has been defined for the Project, which is the potential area of direct impact for the both the initial highway and ultimate freeway upgrade.
+The construction area is contained within the project area.